kaiosilva-dataeng/balatro/README.md

 - `M`: **Pause** the loop (finishes the current cycle first).
 - `L`: **Exit** the application completely.

+## Calibration & Configuration

+The tool runs out-of-the-box for **1920x1080** resolution.

+If your screen resolution is different, the tool will automatically trigger a **calibration mode** on first run.
+Follow the on-screen instructions to capture the coordinates for skip buttons and menu interactions.

+This configuration is saved to `src/balatro/config.json`.

-## Statistics
+## Logs & Statistics

+Logs are saved to your home directory:
+`~/.balatro/logs/` (e.g., `C:\Users\Username\.balatro\logs\`)

-When you exit the application (using `L` or by letting it finish), it will parse the logs generated during the session and display statistics such as:
+When you exit the application (using `L` or by letting it finish), it will parse the current session's log and display statistics such as:

 - Total Running Time
 - Total Double Tags Found